Payroll Taxes, Costs, and Benefits Paid By Employers

 2. Employer portion of Medicare tax

-Unlike the Social Security tax, there is no cap (ceiling or limit); if an employee earns a salary of $200,000, the employer must pay a Medicare tax of $2,900 in addition to the $2,900 that was withheld from the employee.
+Unlike the Social Security tax, the Medicare tax has no cap (ceiling or limit).
+For example, if an employee earns a salary of $200,000, the employer must pay a Medicare tax of $2,900 ($200,000 x 1.45%) in addition to the $2,900 that was withheld from the employee.
 The combined amount to be remitted to the federal government for this one employee is $5,800.

 The employer's share of Medicare taxes is recorded as an expense and as an additional current liability until the amounts are remitted.